 Very soon many artists became interested in producing posters and during time they started to be recognized as artworks.

 Murals, walls and graffiti or other type of images affixed on them have interested researchers over time for multidisciplinary purposes.
-Brassai and E. Hass were among the first photographers who studied the derelict of signs on murals, industrial murals (Brassai, 30 years, starting with 1930s) and pieces of ruined-down posters (Hass, 1950-1960).
+Brassaï and E. Haas were among the first photographers who studied the derelict of signs on murals, industrial murals (Brassaï, 30 years, starting with 1930s) and pieces of ruined-down posters (Haas, 1950-1960).

 There is body of anthropological research from analysis of walls as symbols of power, protest and empowerment to graffiti archaeology and studies of graffiti covered walls and their changes over time, as well as of walls as fragile artworks.

 For example, T. Ross developed a study on the “Anthropology of ‘The Wall’ with The Cases of Berlin, and Israel and Palestine” concluding that “Walls are sites of manifestations of power” (Ross, 2005)